 ALSO READNSE operates normally today; Sebi may order probe as questions still linger Sebi, exchanges meet to beef up systems post 3-hour technical glitch at NSE Day after technical glitch, NSE witnesses normal trading NSE algo controversy heads for closure NSE to launch international exchange at GIFT city tomorrow

+In India, the #KidsTakeOver will start on Children's Day with the National Stock Exchange," the release said.
+The event will start at 2 pm at the NSE in suburban Bandra.
 Present on the occasion will be Henriette Ahrens, Deputy Representative - Programmes, UNICEF India, and Vikram Limaye, MD & CEO, NSE, along with top business leaders, it said.